harry-fuyu/harry-fuyu.github.io/_posts/2020-9-10-What is learning.md

   - Neural Network
 published: true

-excerpt: "Introduction to the concept of learning in neurons and in neural networks"
+excerpt: "Interpretation of learning in neurons, neural networks and in a statistical sense"
 header:
   overlay_image: /images/header.jpg
 ---

-Welcome to the second post in he series of Neuro & AI!
+Welcome to the second post in the series of Neuro & AI!
 This post covers one of my favorite topics, and to some extent even philosophical, about what the process of learning is.
 When we were kids and we were trying to learn how to ride a bike, what is the process going on in our brain?
 Is this process different when we associate a newly seen word "bike" to the object in front of us with two wheels?

 We mentioned several times even in the first post, and you might have known that neural network needs to be trained.
 If we were to teach the network, how is the network learning?
 What information, in what form, is retained during its learning?